mudymudy/aBPA/README.md

 Add heteroplasmy process before getting genotypes and update heterozygosis values into the updatedNormalized table.
+WORKING ON IT

 Add an option to filter reads based on length.
+DONE